TESL Course in Malaysia: 8 Important Details You Must Know

 As English has gained prominence over the past few decades, so has the demand for English teachers.
-As such, universities have provided TESL courses to properly equip English teachers to be a bridge to connect their students to the beautiful Language.
+As such, universities have provided TESL courses to properly equip English teachers to be a bridge and connect their students to the beautiful Language.

 Read on to get started on your journey to a TESL course in Malaysia!

-What is TESL?
+1. So, What Is TESL?

 It can certainly get confusing when you are exploring your course options!